EventEmitter2/EventEmitter2/README.md

   delimiter: '::',

   //
   // set this to `true` if you want to emit the newListener event.
-The default value is `true`.
+The default value is `false`.
   //
   newListener: false,

+  //
+  // set this to `true` if you want to emit the removeListener event.
+The default value is `false`.
+  //
+  removeListener: false,

   //
   // the maximum amount of listeners that can be assigned to an event, default 10.